 When receiving a group coordinator migration frame, a designated group coordinator becomes a group coordinator from the next group beacon interval.
 A designated group coordinator reconfigures the group superframe by reallocating the active superframe durations of BANs in a group BAN.
 A designated group coordinator broadcasts the current group beacon with group change notification IE, which has the reconfigured group superframe information as defined in 5.5.16.3, at the next group beacon interval.
 After two group beacon intervals, a group BAN will operate on the new group superframe structure.

 When receiving a group coordinator migration frame, a coordinator of BANs in a group BAN will cease transmission in a BAN for two group beacon intervals and listen to the GCP.
-After receiving a group beacon from the new group coordinator, a coordinator of a group BAN notifies the reallocation of active superframe duration and the change on the inactive period to the nodes in a BAN by broadcasting a beacon with beacon change notification IE, as described in 5.5.16.2, and realigns the start of the superframe from the next group beacon interval.
+After receiving a group beacon from the new group coordinator, a coordinator of a group BAN notifies the reallocation of active superframe duration and the change on the inactive superframe to the nodes in a BAN by broadcasting a beacon with beacon change notification IE, as described in 5.5.16.2, and realigns the start of the superframe from the next group beacon interval.

 Merging a dependable group BAN